Lufthansa Aviation Training: Locations

-In February 2021, Lufthansa Aviation Training announced to relocate their entire German practical training from Bremen Airport to Rostock Airport.
+In February 2021, Lufthansa Aviation Training announced they would move all German practical training from Bremen Airport to Rostock Airport.

 Lufthansa Aviation Training USA

 The Aviation Training Center Arizona is a facility in Goodyear, Arizona, where future Lufthansa pilots conduct flight training with small aircraft.
 It is operated by the Lufthansa subsidiary Lufthansa Aviation Training.
 The base contains a building where the students live in their own apartments.

 Aviation Quality Services GmbH

 Aviation Quality Services (AQS) is a subsidiary of Lufthansa Flight Training, located in Frankfurt, Germany.
 The company is an IATA accredited IOSA Audit Organization and an IATA accredited Endorsed Training Organization.
 AQS conducts audits, and auditor, quality, and Safety Management Systems training.
 In 2003, AQS was the first company to be accredited by IATA as an IOSA Audit Organization and Endorsed Training Organization.
 Two years later, the company became the world's leading IOSA Audit Organization.

 Fleet

+Lufthansa Aviation Training uses the following aircraft types for training purposes: